Simperium/simperium-protocol/SYNCING.md

     0:auth:user@example.com

-After a successful response the client should perform it's first sync.
+After a successful response the client should perform its first sync.

 [simperium-auth]:https://simperium.com/docs/reference/http/#auth

 ### First Sync

-Upon first connection to a bucket (e.g. the client has no data in it's local index) a client will need to request the current index from the server and sync each of the entities.
+Upon first connection to a bucket (e.g. the client has no data in its local index) a client will need to request the current index from the server and sync each of the entities.
 The client can request the index using the [`i` "index"](#indexi) command providing a limit for the page size.

 Sending this message will request the bucket's latest index 100 items at a time: